CESSProject/doc-v2/storage-node/running.md

 docker logs bucket
 ```

-As shown in the figure below, seeing /kldr-testnet indicates that the network environment is a test network, and seeing Connected to the bootstrap node indicates that there is a connection to the bootstrap node.
+As shown in the figure below, seeing `/kldr-testnet` indicates that the network environment is a test network, and seeing `Connected to the bootstrap node...` indicates that there is a connection to the bootstrap node.

 ![Storage Node Log](../assets/storage-node/running/view-node-log.webp)